 Lights, Camera, Action

-Last, and maybe the hardest step, it’s time to actually produce your video.
-The good news is we are here to help.
+It's time to produce your video.
 Creating a video on your own does not have to be difficult or complicated.
 Below are a few tips to help you plan out the creation of your awareness video.

 - Decide if you're going to hire a production company or go DIY

 - Know who will be in your video and create an outline or script before you start filming

 - Choose a location and identify production challenges